Creating optimized content for both search engines and users is an awesome skill. And like any other skill, it can be

 - You need to use (-) to separate the words that make up a URL.
 If you’re using WordPress or other CMS, it will be automatically generated and you just need to make sure it is showing the right URL structure because sometimes it can sure weird and funny s tructures.

 - Make the URL shorter.
 You don’t have to include the entire title in the URL.
 If you’re using a CMS, you can manually change the permalink before publishing your content.

 For example, going back to my SEO benefits blog post.
 The default URL was /the-top-30-benefits-of-SEO-to-your-business/.
 But, I chose to optimize it and make it shorter to /benefits-of-seo/

-Although URL structure is not considered as an important Google Ranking Factors, having a shorter URL looks your entry looks professional on SERPs.
+Although URL structure is not considered as an important Google Ranking Factor, having a shorter URL makes your entry look professional on SERPs.